greenislandcalcano-stack/ecosamanatours/_posts/2025-01-10-whale-watching-samana-ultimate-guide.md

 <a id="eng-details"></a>

-<div class="post-subtitle-eng">🌊 Why Samaná Is One of the Best Whale Destinations on Earth</div>
+<div class="post-subtitle-eng">Why Samaná Is One of the Best Whale Destinations on Earth</div>

 <img src="/assets/images/humpbacks-bay-samana.jpg" alt="Humpback whales swimming in Samana Bay" class="post-image">